What is an advice note?

 Digital advice notes contain the same information as paper ones.
 They are sent to the customer faster because they go online.
 This gets the info to the customer sooner, giving them more time to prepare for the shipment.

 Some companies use digital advice notes with barcodes or reference numbers.
-The customer can scan these or type in the numbers on the seller’s website, giving them current order status and tracking information.
+The customer can scan these or type in the numbers on the seller’s website, giving them the current order status and tracking information.

 To Sum It All Up